valinsky/hugo_blog/content/articles/python-antipattern.md

             multipart_uploader.upload_part(buffer)
             buffer.reset()

-    # mulitpart upload the remaining buffer and complete the multipart upload
+    # multipart upload the remaining buffer and complete the multipart upload
     multipart_uploader.upload_part(buffer)
     multipart_uploader.complete_upload()
 ```

 Everything worked great, until it didn't.

-Initial invocations of the lambda function were completing succesfully, but subsequent invocations of the lambda function within the same container were randomly failing with the following error:
+Initial invocations of the lambda function were completing successfully, but subsequent invocations of the lambda function within the same container were randomly failing with the following error:

 `"An error occurred (InvalidPart) when calling the CompleteMultipartUpload operation: One or more of the specified parts could not be found.
 The part may not have been uploaded, or the specified entity tag may not match the part's entity tag."`